Ph.D., Uppsala 2016

 Environment and conflict; Peace, peacebuilding and reconciliation; Security and foreign policy; Political sociology.

-Florian Krampe is a political scientist, specialising in peace and conflict research, international relations, and political ecology at the Department of Peace and Conflict Research at Uppsala University.
-He is affiliated to the Research School for International Water Cooperation at the UNESCO Centre on International Water Cooperation hosted by the Stockholm International Water Institute (SIWI).
+Dr. Florian Krampe is Researcher at the Stockholm International Peace Research Institute (SIPRI) where he works in the Peace and Development cluster on climate change and risk.
+He is Affiliated Researcher at the Research School for International Water Cooperation at the Department of Peace and Conflict Research at Uppsala University and the UNESCO Centre on International Water Cooperation hosted by the Stockholm International Water Institute (SIWI).

 Current Research Project

 This project is focusing on environmental peacebuilding, as the link between post-conflict peacebuilding and environmental governance and natural resource management.
 Questions this project deals with are: What role does environmental peacebuilding play in peacebuilding processes?
 How does environmental peacebuilding relate to “positive peace”?
 How do we measure and evaluate environmental peacebuilding?

 The focus is in particular on how peacebuilding in Nepal and Sri Lanka is affected by climate change mitigation, renewable energy production, and micro-hydropower projects.
 In another segment of the project the influence of global environmental governance, in particular water resource management, during the peacebuilding process in Kosovo is studied.
 In sum the project contributes to our understanding the connection between the environment and peace processes.

 Sustainable Statebuilding? – Assessing Energy Development Projects in Kosovo and Nepal